Cyclic Vision-Language Manipulator: Towards Reliable and Fine-Grained Image Interpretation for Automated Report Generation: Introduction

 \section{Introduction}

-The automated and precise interpretation of chest X-rays represents a transformative potential for improving healthcare outcomes.
+The automated and precise interpretation of chest X-rays has transformative potential, poised to enhance the consistency, quality, and efficiency of current interpretations conducted by human experts in healthcare.
 Over the past three years, substantial efforts have been invested in refining the language generation capabilities, aligning visual and linguistic features, and increasing the accuracy of clinical report findings.
-The advent of large language models (LLMs) has introduced further advancements in report generation, prioritizing linguistic precision and sophistication \cite{lee2023llm, he2024meddr,liu2024bootstrapping}.
+The advent of large language models has sparked another wave in report generation, prioritizing linguistic precision and sophistication \cite{lee2023llm,he2024meddr,liu2024bootstrapping}.

 Despite these enhancements, the reports generated by these models often emerge as cryptic outputs from a ``black box'', leaving users with little understanding of the underlying processes.
-Furthermore, the proliferation of diverse models leads to inconsistent reports even when analyzing identical X-rays, raising concerns about the reliability of these automated systems.
-This variability and lack of transparency have impeded their broader adoption in clinical settings \cite{hertz2022prompt, muller2024chex}.
+Furthermore, the proliferation of diverse models leads to inconsistent reports when analyzing identical X-rays, raising concerns about the reliability of these automated systems.
+This variability and lack of transparency have impeded their broader adoption in clinical settings \cite{hertz2022prompt,muller2024chex}.

-In response, numerous studies have turned to existing Explainable AI (XAI) techniques to uncover the visual features influencing generated content, thereby aiming to bolster the interpretability and reliability of these black-box systems.
-However, the most widely used XAI methods in this field, which typically produce heatmaps through the attention maps \cite{liu2019clinically, cao2023mmtn, chen2020generating} or GradCAM method \cite{alfarghaly2021automated, spinks2019justifying, wang2024camanet}, struggle to precisely locate relevant visual features, often highlighting areas irrelevant to the actual findings.

-To address these shortcomings, pioneering research \cite{tanida2023interactive} has introduced an interactive report generation method that enhances interpretability through anatomically precise annotations.
-This method provides bounding boxes that delineate anatomical regions associated with report findings, thereby offering a clearer localization and understanding of the report content.
-Yet, this approach is constrained by its reliance on the pretrained anatomy detection model and extensive fine-grained labeled datasets (paired frame and report) for training, which are costly to prepare and limit scalability, making it less generalised to other report generators and dataset.

-In this work, we propose employing counterfactual explanations to achieve fine-grained localization and interpretation of generated reports in a model-agnostic manner.
-Counterfactual explanations generate alternate images that elicit a different decision from the model, providing insights through comparison with the original image \cite{wachter2017counterfactual}.
-With the advent of generative models, this method has stood out for its ability to provide more precise, granular, and interpretable insights in recent studies \cite{rombach2022high, atad2022chexplaining, lang2021explaining}.
-Fig.~\ref{fig1} illustrates the workflow of our proposed cyclic explanation method.